JoshClose/CsvHelper/docs-src/docs/src/content/examples/reading/reading-by-hand.md

 # Reading by Hand

-Sometimes it's easier to not try and configure a mapping to match you class definition for various reasons.
+Sometimes it's easier to not try and configure a mapping to match your class definition for various reasons.
 It's usually only a few more lines of code to just read the rows by hand instead.

 ###### Data